Alfresco/docs-alfresco/identity-service/latest/tutorial/sso-v1/kerberos.md

     * Uncomment the **two** sections that begin with: `<config evaluator="string-compare" condition="Remote">`
     * Navigate to the `<!--- Kerberos settings --->` section and replace `condition="KerberosDisabled"` with `condition="Kerberos"`

-    > **Note**: For Kerberos to work with user names that contain non-ASCII characters, add the following option to `JAVA_OPTS` for the Share JVM:
+    > **Note:** For Kerberos to work with user names that contain non-ASCII characters, add the following option to `JAVA_OPTS` for the Share JVM:
     >
     > ```bash
     > -Dsun.security.krb5.msinterop.kstring=true